cailumleyshon/reading-notes/README.md

 - Emphasis - using **'asterixes'** and __'underscores'__
 - Images - using exclamation mark followed by square brackets and a URL link in brackets!

+# Introduction about myself...

+Hi, my name is __Cailum__ and I live in Liverpool but I'm originally from the Peak District!
+I'm 23 and have lived in Liverpool for 5 years now.
+I love all things music and my favourite thing to do is go to gigs and festivals with my mates.
+Some of my favourite artists include Jack Johnson, Lana Del Rey and The Stone Roses.
+[Attached here](<https://github.com/cailumleyshon>) is my GitHub profile, check it out!